arangodb/docs-hugo/site/content/3.11/arangograph/security-and-access-control/x-509-certificates.md

 {{< info >}}
 The well-known certificate is a wildcard certificate and cannot contain Subject Alternative Names (SANs).
-To include a SAN field, which is optionally for private endpoints, please use the self-signed certificate option.
+To include a SAN field, which is needed for private endpoints running on Azure, please use the self-signed certificate option.
 {{< /info >}}

 ### Self-signed X.509 certificates